wp-plugins/leenkme/readme.txt

 * You authorize which applications are connected to your leenk.me account.
 * leenk.me is instant, no need to wait for an RSS reader to get your latest posts... publishing sends your content to leenk.me automatically.

 You will need a [leenk.me API key](http://leenk.me) to use the leenk.me plugin.
-The leenk.me personal subscription is 5 dollars a year with a one month free trial.
+The leenk.me subscription is 99 cents a month with a one month free trial.
 Cancel anytime before your trial ends and you won't be charged.
 This small subscription fee is used to maintain the leenk.me server and for continued development/support.

 Have questions?
 Contact me through the leenk.me [support](http://leenk.me/contact) form.